-Remarks as Prepared for Delivery by Gregory Wetstone, President and CEO, American Council on Renewable Energy
+Statement by Gregory Wetstone, President and CEO, American Council on Renewable Energy (ACORE)

 The American Council on Renewable Energy (ACORE) is a national non-profit organization leading the transition to a renewable energy economy.
 With hundreds of member companies from across the spectrum of renewable energy technologies, consumers and investors, ACORE is uniquely positioned to promote the policies and financial structures essential to growth in the renewable energy sector.
 Our annual forums in Washington, D.C., New York and San Francisco set the industry standard in providing important venues for key leaders to meet, discuss recent developments, and hear the latest from senior government officials and seasoned experts.
 For more information, visit the ACORE website and follow @ACORE on Twitter.